connorfitzpatrick/ETSOLinuxHealthChecker/README.md

+To enter python venv:

+- `source venv/bin/activate`

   Run backend by cding into myBackend and running:

-- `python manage.py runserver 8000`
+- `flask run --port 8000`

 Run frontend by cding into frontend and running: